 This hands-on workshop will provide educators with the tools and knowledge needed to integrate 3D printing technology into any curriculum, enhancing student engagement and bringing learning to life.
 Participants will explore how 3D printing can be used across different subjects like math, science, history, and art.
 By the end of the session, educators will walk away with actionable lesson ideas and the confidence to implement 3D printing in their own classrooms.

-In this hands-on session you will learn how to use Adafruit's Circuit Playground which is jam-packed with LEDs, sensors, buttons, alligator clip pads and more.
-This is an easy to use and fairly inexpensive device to let your students' creativity expand!
 You will learn how to use easy block based programming of the devices to get them to light up LED strips and make a light show, play sounds, run servos as well as send a signal between them or use the light or temperature or accelerometer sensors to create some very interesting projects.

 I'm Rich Ballard and I am a Technology integration specialist at Missisquoi Valley Union Middle/High School (MVU).
 Before that I taught middle school science for over 35 years at MVU and in Vero Beach Florida.
 As the Technology integration specialist, I helped to implement a 1:1 computer...
 Read More →